-This is a summary of the in-house proposed Careers Education, Information, Advice and Guidance (CEIAG) activities outlined for this academic year (please note that the way activities are delivered will vary during pandemic related restrictions):
+This is a summary of the in-house proposed Careers Education, Information, Advice and Guidance (CEIAG) activities outlined for this academic year:

 Careers Education is also delivered discretely through Employability lessons in Year 11 with a developing focus on preparing students for employment.